 Finally, the complaint procedure will only be available to you if your content was taken down on the basis of the law.
 However, it is much more likely that your content will be blocked because it breeches the terms of service of the platform.
 Because in order to minimise risk, and make blocking less time-consuming, platforms will expand the scope of their terms of service to be able to delete any content or any account for any reason.
 That will leave you with no right to complain – even if your content was perfectly legal.

 What can you do?

 The following weeks are crucial.
-Tweet or e-mail your representatives that are part of the European Parliament’s Committee on Legal Affairs (JURI).
-On 23-24 April they will be deciding on the upload filter.
+Call, tweet or e-mail your representatives that are part of the European Parliament’s Committee on Legal Affairs (JURI).
+On 20-21 June they will be deciding on the upload filter.
 Use the hashtag #CensorshipMachine or #FilterFail and let your representatives know you’re against the internet filter (Article 13)!
-You can find the Members of the European Parliament (MEPs) relevant to you here:

 We’ve written some tweets to inspire you, but feel free to compose your own!